synlp/paper_list/README.md

-# paper_list
+# Paper List

-NLP paper list
+This GitHub repository summarizes a wide range of paper lists from perspectives of different research directions, including natural language processing, computer vision, etc.

 You can find our papers [here](/Ours) or visit our [home page](https://github.com/synlp/.github/blob/main/README.md).

 ## Template

-The template of adding new papers is
+The template of adding new papers is:

 ```markdown
 ## year